3M Ranch Road

 to the Agua Fria, meeting the river just as its canyon starts to deepen.
 Entries in the register suggest up to a dozen or so groups pass by each day in peak season.
 The river usually flows all year and forms pools several feet deep, many small waterfalls and pretty cascades, and although most people walk only to the end of the side ravine, the river canyon has no great obstacles and can be hiked in either direction.
 Lesser tracks near the interstate lead to other sites used for primitive camping; this is about the closest intersection to the greater Phoenix area where unspoilt desert lands are easily accessible.

-Nearest towns with hotels close to Agua Fria National Monument are Camp Verde
+The nearest towns with hotels close to Agua Fria National Monument are Camp Verde